-If a student is determined to have been missing for 24 hours, the College and/or Department of Campus Safety will, within 24 hours, notify the appropriate law enforcement agency, filing a formal missing student report, and, if the missing student is under 18 years of age and not an emancipated individual, the College and/or Department will also notify a custodial parent or guardian.
-If a member of the College community believes that a student who resides in on-campus housing is missing, it should be reported to the Administrator On-Call, and/or the Department of Campus Safety so that appropriate action can be taken.
+After a residential student has been determined to be missing, the College and/or Department of Campus Safety will, within 24 hours, notify the appropriate law enforcement agency and file a formal missing student report.
+If the missing student is under 18 years of age and not an emancipated individual, the College and/or Department will also notify a custodial parent or guardian.
+This contact will be made no later than 24 hours after the time that the student is determined to be missing.